daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 R -e "IRkernel::installspec()"
 ```

 To see if you were successful, try running Jupyter Lab and seeing if you have working R kernel.
-To launch the Jupyter Lab type the following in bash:
+To launch the Jupyter Lab type the following in Terminal:

 ```
 jupyter lab